Feds: Man accused in apparent assassination attempt left note indicating he intended to kill Trump

 “This was an assassination attempt on Donald Trump but I failed you.
 I tried my best and gave it all the gumption I could muster.
 It is up to you now to finish the job; and I will offer $150,000 to whomever can complete the job,” the note said, according to prosecutors.

-An attorney for Routh didn’t immediately respond to an email seeking comment Monday morning.
+But Dispoto said prosecutors would pursue additional charges before a grand jury accusing him of having tried to “assassinate a major political candidate.”

+Kristy Militello, an assistant federal public defender representing Routh, asked during Monday’s hearing for Routh to be permitted to live with his sister in Greensboro, N.C., as the case moves forward.
+She argued that prosecutors had failed to show that he was a threat to the community and noted his track record of habitually showing up for court appearance throughout decades of legal troubles,

-Cellphone records cited by the Justice Department indicate Routh traveled to West Palm Beach from Greensboro in mid-August, and that he was near Trump’s golf club and the former president’s Mar-a-Lago residence “on multiple days and times” between August 18 and the day of the apparent attempted assassination.
+Besides the note, prosecutors also cited cellphone records indicating that Routh traveled to West Palm Beach from Greensboro in mid-August, and that he was near Trump’s golf club and the former president’s Mar-a-Lago residence “on multiple days and times” between August 18 and the day of the apparent attempted assassination.

-He was arrested on Sunday afternoon after a Secret Service agent who was scoping the Trump International Golf Club for potential security threats saw a partially obscured man’s face, and the barrel of a semiautomatic rifle, aimed directly at him.
+He was arrested on September 15 after a Secret Service agent who was scoping the Trump International Golf Club for potential security threats saw a partially obscured man’s face, and the barrel of a semiautomatic rifle, aimed directly at him.
 The agent fired at Routh, who sped away before being stopped by officials in a neighboring county.

 The Secret Service has said Routh did not fire any shots and never had Trump in his line of sight.